abrahamcanafe/eeg-classifier/README.md

 # Decoding EEG Data with Deep Learning

-Neural network classifiers for electroencephalography (EEG) data created in 2023 as the final project of the Introduction to Deep Learning course at UCLA.
+Neural network classifiers for electroencephalography (EEG) data created in 2023 as the final project of the Neural Networks and Deep Learning course at UCLA.

 ## Built With